squinkylabs/SquinkyVCV/docs/README.md

 # Squinky Labs modules for VCV Rack

 All of our plugins are free and open source.
+The [instruction manual](booty-shifter.md) describes all of the released modules.

 All of our released modules may be found in the [VCV Rack plugin manager] (https://vcvrack.com/plugins.html).
 This is by far the easiest way for most users to install our modules and keep them up to date.